 “Thank you to our staff – past and present.
 You have all contributed to the business’s success and our ability to remain within a sector that is certainly tough and ever-changing.
 Without you, we wouldn’t be here today.”

-– Matthew Tenkate, General Manager
+– Matthew Tenkate, Chief Executive Officer